diskoverdata/diskover-docs/source_files/install_celery.md

 systemctl enable celery
 ```

-🔴 &nbsp;Run the celery service manually to see if any errors pop up:
+🔴 &nbsp;Run the Celery service manually to see if any errors pop up:
 ```
 cd /opt/diskover/
 celery -A diskover_celery.worker worker